 While eating breakfast, I saw a weather report for Wrightwood (the next trail town, two days hike away), calling for 20-30 degree temperatures and an inch of snow.
 The weather report was also not helpful towards getting started.

 Quoi and I finally left the Best Western a bit after 9:30, and made our way back to the trailhead.
 One we got to the trail crossing via an underpass under I-15, Quoi noted that she didn’t see Dylan’s footprints on the sandy ground there, and we then assumed he hitched to Wrightwood.

 Shortly after crossing under the interstate, we passed a fenced off area with numerous “Stay Out” and “No Tresspassing” signs, one of which was spray-painted on a tank of some kind that was leaning against a rusty old car.
 Inside the area, there also appeared to be a shrine of some sort; a short monolith was inside of a square area.
 Nearby, huge flat-leafed cactus grew, the largest of that particular type of cactus I’ve ever seen.

 After that, the trail headed uphill, winding around the mountains and heading generally westward to Wrightwood.
-A short jaunt through the Swarthout Canyon brought us past a reasonably well-stocked water cache.
+A short jaunt across the Swarthout Canyon brought us past a reasonably well-stocked water cache.
 After that the trail began climbing mountains in earnest.

 Although not especially steep, it was an uphill hike almost all of the 15 miles Quoi and I did today.
 That said, there were a lot of great views during the climb, and once we got a bit away from Cajon Pass, the one persistent feature in the distance was the Lone Pine Canyon Road, which was essentially a straight line between Wrightwood and Cajon Pass.

 Also persistent throughout the day were train horns.
 I’d expected to hear them for a while after crossing under the train tracks shortly after the I-15 crossing, but it was surprising to me that their horns could still be heard well into the afternoon.